Jasmine5220/fashion-show-prototype/README.md

-# Myntra Virtual Fashion Show
+# Myntra Virtual Fashion Show - Virtual Couture

 Welcome to the Myntra Virtual Fashion Show project!
 This innovative project combines the power of the MERN stack and Unreal Engine 5 to create an immersive and interactive fashion experience.
 Users can explore a virtual runway, engage with outfits, and shop directly from their virtual wardrobe.